jaenicke/MTCL/README.md

 Contact
 -------
 This library was published by Sebastian Jänicke.
-I am working for ADDIPOS GmbH as developer.
+I worked for ADDIPOS GmbH as a developer.
-I have been given permission to disclose this source code publicly.
+During this time I got the permission to publish the source code as open source.

 You can contact me as user jaenicke at http://www.delphipraxis.net/ or under: jaenicke.github@outlook.com